 Information About Conducting a Peer Review

 If you are a MAWS member in need of a Peer Review, organize one!
-Now anyone can organize a Peer Review as long as s/he:
+Now anyone can organize a Peer Review as long as they:

 1. Are a current MAWS member.

-- 2. Has participated in at least one Peer Review before.
+2. Have participated in at least one Peer Review before.

 - 3. Contact Christine Tindal in order to receive all of the necessary, updated and official paperwork and verify the member states of participants (as every midwife who participates in your Peer Review MUST be a current MAWS member).